 Newtown Crossing community members are invited to the annual Newtown Crossing Swim Team Spring Brunch / Priority Registration / Team Suit Fitting on Sunday, April 6, 2014 11:00 am to 1:00 pm at the Manor House.
 Potluck brunch is provided by swim team families.
 We hope to see you there!

 Save Your Pool Tags!

-The pool season may be over, but please do not discard your pool tags from this year.
-We will use the same ones next year.
+Do not discard your pool tags from last year.
+We will use the same ones this year.
 Any children that will be turning 12 in the 2014 season can return their blue tags for red ones.

 Water Detention Basin Work Completed (Final Update 12/2013)